alexgroom/ocp3.11-all-in-one/README.md

 Storage is provided via NFS, again colocated on the single system.

 DNS is provided by a free dynamic DNS service dynu.com.
-This holds a wilcard A record mapping *.<host>.dynu.net to the single system.
+This holds a wilcard A record mapping *.apps.<host>.dynu.net to the single system and also a fixed (non-wild card) record to <host>.dynu.net eg:

 ![alt text](https://github.com/alexgroom/ocp3.11-all-in-one/blob/master/dynu.png)